 US society comprises numerous ethnic groups intersected by several strata of socio-economic class.
 Examines the history of some ethnic groups in the light of theories on stratification, mobility, assimilation and pluralism.
-Emphasis on: relationships between ethnicity, class, status and power, change and continuity in the social position of non-European groups, especially Indians and Blacks, contrasts in inhostility and assimilation of European and non-European groups, social, political, economic and cultural dimensions of race relations; relevance of theories of conquest, domination of stratification to the history of minorities, the impact of historical forces, eg frontier, white-Indian wars, white supremacy, the melting poly belief, slavery and segregation; whether minorities have been defined or self-defined in ethnic rather than class terms; comparisons with other societies and practices of ethnic separation.
+Emphasis on relationships between ethnicity, class, status and power, change and continuity in the social position of non-European groups, especially Indians and Blacks: contrasts in the mobility and assimilation of European and non-European groups: social, political, economic and cultural dimensions of race relations, relevance of theories of conquest, domination, and stratification to the history of minorities: the impact of historical forces, eg frontier, white-Indian wars, white supremacy: the melting pot belief, slavery and segregation, whether minorities have been defined or self-defined in ethnic rather than class terms: brief comparisons with other societies, eg Australia, South Africa.